Knowledge Center

 2. Use AI for candidate sourcing beyond LinkedIn

-Let’s face it, there is a ton of public data available to help you uncover people who would be perfect for your company.
-Setting up precise searches on LinkedIn, Github, and other professional sites results in a narrow view of an over-fished pond.
-An AI-based candidate sourcing platform broadens your search and gives you new ways of finding talent based on much deeper analysis than a profile or resume review.
+Let's face it, there is a ton of public data available to help you uncover potential candidates who would be perfect for your company.
+Setting up precise searches on LinkedIn, Github, and other professional networks results in a narrow view of an over-fished pond.
+An AI-based candidate sourcing platform broadens your search and offers you new ways of finding talent based on much deeper analysis than a profile or resume review.

 A sourcing platform should integrate directly with your applicant tracking system (ATS) and even add a layer of intelligence to sort through incoming applications.

-A strong candidate sourcing platform should also offer automation of the most time consuming sourcing and outreach tasks.
-When you can trust your platform to find and reach out to the best matching candidates, then your recruiting team can focus on wooing interested candidates with personalized outreach and details about the company, hiring manager, and how the position fits in their career trajectory.
+It should also offer automation of the most time-consuming sourcing and outreach tasks.
+When you can trust your platform to find and reach out to the best matching candidates, then your recruiting team can focus on wooing interested candidates with personalized outreach about the company and the position.

 3. Source candidates from a diverse talent pool